 Empowering each person plays an active part in their recovery, and their health; France emphasizes on good communication at all time during treatment and believes in a multi-faceted, multi-disciplinary approach to health.
 Along with manual therapy, France may suggest ergonomic or postural changes, and incorporate remedial exercises if appropriate.

 France est heureuse de pouvoir servir ses patients francophones en français.

 Nova Scotia Association of Osteopath NSAO

 Clinical approaches to the assessment and treatment for Persistent Concussion Symptoms - L. Leslie, DOMP

 Biodynamic and Biokinetic Osteopathy - René Briend, DO - Course 1, 2, 6

 Evaluation and treatment of motor and postural disorders in babies, children and adolescents - A. Bouchard, DO

-Paediatric Osteopathy in the ease - S. Bourgeois, DOMP
+Paediatric Osteopathy - S. Bourgeois, DOMP

 Richard H. Still's Seated Facet Release - Dr K. Steele, DO